m1keil/alfred-vagrant-workflow/README.md

 #### Executing actions
 To execute Vagrant commands directly from Alfred just choose the machine and press Enter.
 You will get a list of possible actions for the chosen machine.

 Actions will vary depending on the state of the machine.
-So if machine is stopped, you cannot run provision for example.
+For example, if machine is stopped, you cannot run provision.

-It also possible to run commands on all of the machines in Vagrantfile (multi-machine environment).
-Just choose one machine from the environment and press enter while holding the Command key.
+It also possible to run commands on [multi machine Vagrantfile](https://docs.vagrantup.com/v2/multi-machine/index.html).
+Just choose one VM from the environment and press enter while holding the Command key.

 **NOTE:** RDP & SSH actions will open Alfred's default terminal app which is configured in Alfred's setting.